HandsOnDataViz/book/docs/HandsOnDataViz.md

     since you accepted the default colors assigned by Google Sheets, the climate data is displayed in a “cool” blue, which sends our brain the opposite message of rising temperatures and glacial melt.
-So we’ll count this as a triple!
-TODO: Decide whether to break non-comparable data and color into separate paragraphs.
+So we’ll count this as a triple! \[TODO: Decide whether to break non-comparable data and color into separate paragraphs.\]

 <img src="images/15-detect/temperature-gdp-final-annotated.png" alt="Misleading dual-axis chart of US GDP and global temperature change."  />
 <p class="caption">
-Figure 15.7: Misleading dual-axis chart of US GDP and global temperature change.
+Figure 15.9: Misleading dual-axis chart of US GDP and global temperature change.
 </p>

-Is this dual axis chart *misleading* rather than *wrong*?
+What makes this dual axis chart *misleading* rather than *wrong*?
 Once again, since it does not violate a clearly-defined visualization design rule, the chart is not wrong, but very misleading.
 In fact, many visualization experts strongly discourage using dual-axis charts because they confuse most readers and create mischief.
-Even though both axes began at zero, the left-side temperature scale has a top level of 10 degrees Celsius, which is not reasonable given the context of the data. \[TODO: ADD THIS?
+Even though both axes began at zero, the left-side temperature scale has a top level of 10 degrees Celsius, which is not reasonable given the context of the data.

-Perhaps a better way to plot global temperature change and US GDP over time would be a scatter or bubble chart, which are designed to compare two or more variables.
-TODO: Should we show a scatter of this here?\] Furthermore, a better chart would compare appropriate data, such as real GDP that has been adjusted into constant dollars.
+What’s a better alternative if you wish to visualize the relationship between global temperature and US GDP over time?
+Consider a [scatter chart, which we introduced in chapter 7](scatter-bubble-datawrapper.html), because it works best to show the relationship between two variables by representing them as XY coordinates.
+Furthermore, make a more meaningful comparison by plotting global temperature change versus US real GDP that has been adjusted into constant dollars.

+\[TODO: if we like this idea, insert a scatter chart here as described above….\]

 To sum up, in this tutorial you created four charts about global temperature change.
-None of them were technically wrong, but only the default chart was truthful, while the other three charts were unreasonably manipulated to mislead readers by hiding relevant patterns in the data.
-Although we never accept automatically accept the default chart generated by a visualization tool, in this case it was the best representation of the truth among the four candidates.
+None of them were technically wrong, only some were truthful, while many were unreasonably manipulated to mislead readers by hiding or disguising important patterns in the data.
+Furthermore, there are additional ways to deceive that we did not examine here, such as building 3D charts and tilting the reader’s perspective below the baseline.[27]

+You may feel strange that data visualization lacks clearly-defined design rules for many cases, like we are accustomed to reading in our math, science, or grammar textbooks.
+Instead, remember that the important visualization rule is a *three-step process*: never automatically accept the default, explore how different designs affect the appearance of your interpretation, and use your best judgement to tell true and meaningful data stories.

-TODO: FINISH There are many other ways to lie with charts…. for example, lie with 3D and perspective (see Cairo 2019 p58)… Now that you’ve learned about how to lie with charts, you’ll build on these skills in the next section about lying with maps.
+Now that you’ve learned about how to lie with charts, in the next section you’ll build on these skills to lie with maps.

 How to Lie with Maps
 --------------------